 When it comes to rates of learning, up is good; more is better.

-To learn how K12 Lift helps teachers monitor their students’ progress toward meaningful SMART goals, click the green Contact Us button above.
+To learn how K12 Lift helps teachers monitor their students’ progress toward meaningful SMART goals, click here to contact us.

 Read Next: It Didn’t Have to Be Like This: One Student’s Data Story